tiffanyposs/understandingJS/README.md

 ####.call()

 Call allows you to pass an object to a function and call it at the same time.
 It's very similar to `.bind` except that it evokes the function.
 It does not make a copy like `.bind` does.
-Youc an also see you can pass it arguments.
+You an also see you can pass it arguments.

 ```
 var person = {